murza-enikeeff/localsend-legacy/README.md

 This project is an unofficial, community-maintained branch of the amazing [LocalSend](https://github.com/localsend/localsend) application, originally based on version 1.10.0.

 All credit for creating the original application goes to its authors.
-This project is distributed under the original **Apache License 2.0**, fully preserving the creators' copyrights.
+The original codebase (v1.10.0) is licensed under the **MIT License**.
+All subsequent modifications and backported features are distributed under the **Apache License 2.0**, fully preserving the creators' copyrights.

 ### Why does this fork exist?
 In newer versions, the Flutter engine completely transitioned to rendering via the Metal graphics API, dropping support for OpenGL.
 As a result, on older Intel Macs (especially those running modern macOS via OpenCore Legacy Patcher — OCLP), the UI of modern LocalSend releases fails to render, displaying a blank screen.